 Joey Adams, 33, a Greensboro software developer, is co-founder of The Forge, a makerspace in downtown Greensboro.

-As executive editor of the Triad Business Journal from 1998 to 2011, I wrote a weekly front-page column titled Triad Talk.
+When I was executive editor of the Triad Business Journal from 1998 to 2011, I wrote a weekly front-page column titled Triad Talk.
 After a three-year hiatus, Editor Mark Sutter agreed to my idea to return as a monthly columnist with a new name, Triad Next.
 The first column on the Triad’s growing support for young, creative professionals ran on Aug.
 29, 2014.
 It’s behind a paywall for 30 days.
 But you can see it on Medium.com before then.

 Excerpt: Take downtown apartments and ballparks, coffee shops, microbreweries, art hops,food trucks, live theater and bike paths.
 Add in idea slams, accelerator labs, collaborative office space, entrepreneurial meetups and business incubators.
 That’s when the perception shifts.
 That’s when you hear something like this: “I see no reason why I can’t build my company here,” says Chris Padgett, 26, founder of Fusion 3 Design, a 6-month-old 3D-printer manufacturer in east Greensboro.
 “It’s places like this that make me optimistic.”